aisola/log/README.md

 This library is intended to only have two levels and be very a uncomplicated logger for go programs.

+### Warning

+Like any other random code you find on the internet, this package should not be relied upon in important, production systems without thorough testing to ensure that it meets your needs.
+I wrote this for handling my simple needs and I never expect that it will really be useful for anybody else.
+It has no tests, and has barely been used.

 ## Installing

     go get -u -v github.com/aisola/log